 Yushan National Park is named after the Yushan summit, the highest peak in the world, stretching around 100,000 hectares.
 Along with many canyons, cliffs, and valleys, there are approximately 30 more peaks at Yushan National Park.
 Nanan, Tataka, and Meishan are three main centers you can enter from.
 It is one of the best places to travel to Taiwan for some reason.

-You will get Taiwan to guide along the park so you can get a close encounter with the flourishing species of flora and fauna.
+You will get Taiwan to guide you along the park so you can get a close encounter with the flourishing species of flora and fauna.
 Some of the most popular animals are deer, sambar, black beers, and Taiwan macaque, along with other reptiles, mammals, and birds.
 The Yushan trail attracts visitors with stunning views of greens.

 Chiayi is a settlement city to some of the earliest known Zhangzhou leaders.
 Visitors can witness a lot of well-preserved artifacts in the Yimin Temple and its rich history.